vslipchenko/estimator/README.md

   issue type) so you can repair them with the `edit` skill; flagged rows are never deleted.

+## Load existing history (import)

+Already have a history CSV — from `/estimator:export`, another machine, or a teammate?
+Ask Claude to *"import my history from `<path>`"*.
+The `import` skill reads the file and either **merges** it into your dataset (dedup by key, imported wins) or **replaces** it (with explicit confirmation).
+It maps columns by their header tokens — tolerant of reordered columns and legacy 12-column files — derives your `project_keys`, and reports what changed.
+It's the counterpart to `export`, and lets you start from an existing dataset without running `/sync`.

 ## Where data is stored

 The dataset lives in a per-user folder in your home directory: